Erfan-Khan-Dhrubo/Quiz-Master/README.md

 ## Installation Instructions

 1. **Download and Extract Files**:
-   - Download the required file and extract its contents.
+   - Download the required file and extract its contents or clone the git.

 2. **Install XAMPP**:
    - Download and install XAMPP.